My Year Without Coffee: A Naturopath's Journey

 I’ll tell you about what has happened to me.

-What I did discover, underneath my coffee habit, was a whole lot of tiredness and lethargy.
+What I did discover underneath my coffee habit was a whole lot of tiredness and lethargy.

-In all honesty, it took around four months for me to sink into the feeling that I could function well without coffee.
+In all honesty, it took me around four months for me to sink into the feeling that I could function well without coffee.
 Now, this might not be the case for you; you might pop back into place a lot quicker than me.
-I want to keep it real here but also give you my account to help you understand why you can give up coffee for, let’s say, three months, but you always go back to it.
+I want to keep it real here but also give you my account to help you understand why you can give up coffee for, let’s say, three months but always go back to it.

 For those of you who have been following my story for a few years now, you will know that I embarked on a big journey of decluttering and simplifying my life (read my article The Health Benefits of Decluttering Your Life).
 It’s almost like I needed to streamline things BEFORE I could give up coffee.